jhucsf/spring2025/assign/assign02.md

 local variables are the same size and type (e.g., they are all 4-byte integers), then you can think of them as an array.
-For example, in [the comment above about local variable allocation](#register-memory-comment), there are 6 local variables allocated in stack memory, each of which is a 4 byte integer value.
-We can see all of the values at once with the `gdb` comamnd
+For example, in [the comment above about local variable allocation](#register-memory-comment), there are 7 local variables allocated in stack memory, six of which are 4 byte integer values, and one of which is an 8 byte integer value.
+We can see the six four-byte values at once with the `gdb` comamnd

 ```
 print (unsigned [6]) *((unsigned *)($rbp - 24))